Frequently Asked Questions

 How do I know if I have LTD coverage?

-- If you wish to apply for coverage, you must submit an application form to a SISIP FS insurance representative or call us at the number indicated at the end of this document.
+- If you wish to apply for coverage, you must submit an application form to a SISIP Financial insurance representative or call us at the number indicated at the end of this document.
 You will also be required to provide evidence of insurability (i.e., answer questions on your health status).

 - If you are a primary reservist on Class A or B reserve service of 180 days or less, coverage is automatic for each period for which you are "on duty".
 "On duty" means that you are authorized and entitled to pay during the performance of primary reserve service.